Amazon Prime Video box sets: Best TV dramas to binge watch nowDec 8

 It’s been praised by viewers and critics alike, and spawned two spin-offs - Emma Willis: Meet The Babies and Emma Willis: Special Births.

-And the wait for series 3 of the award-winning show is over, as Emma Willis: Delivering Babies in 2020 arrives on W.
+And the wait for series 3 of the award-winning show is over, as Emma Willis: Delivering Babies in 2020 arrives.

 This time, things are ever so slightly different as the TV presenter follows families preparing to give birth in the midst of the Covid-19 (coronavirus) pandemic - with their birthing plans thrown up in the air by the UK lockdown.